 When we were happy with every little detail, we mounted him on his Mable Lake Marble base at home and took him to Olds for the installation, driving really slow all the way.

-The installation went really well and in the nic of time, the next day it turned cold so the grout would not have set, we’d have had to wait until spring to have another chance.
+The installation went really well and just in the nick of time.
+The next day it turned cold so the grout would not have set and we’d have had to wait until spring to have another chance.
 Maybe the Sculpture Gods were with us that day?